Uniswap/docs/docs/contracts/uniswapx/fillers/arbitrum/arbitrumfiller.md

 For convenience, we’ve provided an [example Executor Contract](https://github.com/Uniswap/UniswapX/blob/v2.0.0-deploy/src/sample-executors/SwapRouter02Executor.sol) which demonstrates how a filler could implement a strategy that executes a UniswapX order against a Uniswap V3 pool.
 These contracts should be deployed to each chain that the filler would like to support.

 ## Order Types
-On Arbitrum, both DutchV2 and DutchV3 order types are supported.
+On Arbitrum, DutchV3 order types are supported.
 You may query for a specific type by specifying the `orderType` query string parameter:

 ```
 GET https://api.uniswap.org/v2/orders?orderStatus=open&chainId=42161&limit=1000&orderType={Dutch_V2 | Dutch_V3}
 ```

-The main difference between the two order types is that DutchV2 orders use a time-based decay while DutchV3 use a block-based decay.
-Because the `block.timestamp` of the EVM does not allow for millisecond-level granularity, all decay in DutchV2 must happen in seconds which does not take advantage of Arbitrum's 250 ms block frequency.
-For this reason, we will migrate Arbitrum to DutchV3 orders over time.
+DutchV3 orders use a block-based decay mechanism.
+This design takes advantage of Arbitrum's 250 ms block frequency, allowing for more granular price updates compared to time-based decay systems that are limited by the `block.timestamp`'s second-level granularity in the EVM.

 ### Order Type References
 | OrderType | Contract Address | Reactor Specification | Example Filler Implementation |